RockyOrz/Pokedex/README.md

  Pokemon Illustration Book

 A Pokedex website demo for study use.\
-The project developed with react and springboot.
+The project develops with react and springboot.